aboutsource/.github/profile/README.md

 #### about:work

 We work together in an agile manner for our projects.
-Key word: SCRUM
-<https://scrumguides.org/scrum-guide.html>.
-Our code is on Github and is
-checked for errors using Github Actions before the obligatory code reviews.
+Key word: [SCRUM](https://scrumguides.org/scrum-guide.html).
+Our code is on Github and is checked for errors using Github Actions before the obligatory code reviews.
 For our continuous integration we also use code review and pull request.
 We want to put sustainable code on the Internet and therefore love it